The following will help boost your pasture productivity:

 Soil nutrients and pH

-A soil test will provide you the information you need to manage soil fertility and pH.
+A soil test will provide the information you need to manage soil fertility and pH.
 For test kits and further information see the Soil Testing Laboratory.

 Often, pastures only need nitrogen.
 Minnesota soils tend to be naturally higher in P and K, and manure adds additional P and K. Neglected pastures may need K and P.